mbe9a/Dissociation/README.md

-# Dissociation
+# Utility-Server
-Code to analyze optical spectroscopic data and extrapolate the relative dissociation of nitrogen atoms.
+Whatever I want to share... it goes here.